CallMeHiroyaGojo/Group_4_SmartPointers/git_some_help.md

             -u means upstream(tracking)
             origin means github
             and last field is your branch
+    * 4. our each individual work flow should be something like: add > commit > push onto ur branch, i'll do something like merge our branches onto the master branch when its ready

-sorry for taking a dump on your english linguistic ocd *laughs in english third language* gnite -dan Oct 3 12:56:51am signing off
+sorry for taking a dump on your english linguistic ocd *laughs in english third language*

+gnite -dan Oct 3 12:56:51am signing off